All pages

 Common Transformers

-As part of implementing lifecycle management processes with Veza, you should create sets of common transformers to define how values such as username, login, or ID should be sourced for each target application.
-These transformers can then be reused across all identity sync and de-provision workflows involving those targets.
-Create common transformers to consistently form attributes for specific entity types, and re-use them to avoid errors and save time when creating actions for that entity type.
+As part of implementing Lifecycle Management (LCM) processes with Veza, you should create sets of common transformers to define how values such as username, login, or ID are sourced for each LCM Policy.
+These transformers can then be reused across all identity sync and deprovision policy workflows.
+As part of implementing Lifecycle Management (LCM) processes with Veza, you should create sets of common transformers to define how values such as username, login, or ID are sourced for each LCM Policy.
+These transformers can then be reused across all identity sync and deprovision policy workflows.

-For instance, defining a common synced attribute to describe how to format Azure AD account names {username}@evergreentrucks.com enables reuse across multiple workflow actions.
+For example, defining a common synced attribute to describe how to format Azure AD account names {username}@evergreentrucks.com enables reuse across multiple workflow actions.
 You can also define synced attributes at the action level when they are used only once within a policy, such as setting the primary group DN and OU of de-provisioned identities to a group reserved for terminated accounts.

 Common Transformer Examples: